Coin-Head/Docker-Based-Home-Server/README.md

 # Setting up the Server
 - Download [Ubuntu Server](https://ubuntu.com/download/server) ISO
 - Flash the ISO into the flashdrive using your favourite tool.
 I personally like balenaEtcher.
+- Plug a monitor and a keyboard into the PC (you dont need to do this for a laptop).
 - Plug that flashdrive into your _old PC_ and boot from it by pressing the boot menu key.
 Depending on your motherboard your boot menu key may be different!
 For me its **F12**.
 - Install Ubuntu Server.
 Make sure to select "install **OpenSSH Server**".